Physical Reasoning and Object Planning for Household Embodied Agents

 \subsection{Human Annotations: Utility-Object Mappings}

-Creation of utility-object mappings that were further used as the backbone for all the tasks and datasets, involved the use of GPT3.5-Turbo and Human Annotation.
+Creation of utility-object mappings that were further used as the backbone for all the tasks and datasets involved the use of GPT3.5-Turbo and Human Annotation.
+This was done by using GPT3.5-Turbo to output Utilities for the 100 selected AI2Thor objects.
+From this, we then selected a random subset (after cross-checking it) and used it to create options while generating QnA to gather human annotation for Utility-Object Mappings.
 The annotators were asked to label 100 objects with utilities from a list of 22 utilities.
 The inter-annotator agreement was calculated by formulating this as a multi-annotator-multi-label scenario where each annotator could annotate a variable number of labels per object.
 The annotator agreement was \textbf{89.2\%}, suggesting a high degree of agreement within the annotators.
 The consolidated utility-object mappings are found \href{https://github.com/com-phy-affordance/COAT/blob/main/objects.json}{Link}